icerpc/icerpc-docs/pages/icerpc/protocols-and-transports/icerpc-multiplexed-transports.md

 ## Multiplexed transport

-A multiplexed transport is an abstraction for a modern transport that provides independent streams within a connection.
-The prototypical multiplexed transport is [QUIC](https://www.rfc-editor.org/rfc/rfc9000.html).
+The [multiplexed transport][multiplexed-transport] page describes an abstraction for a modern transport that provides independent streams within a connection.
+The prototypical multiplexed transport is [QUIC][quic].

 An icerpc connection runs over a multiplexed connection created by a multiplexed transport.